What Leads to Magical Music Moments?

 3. There have to be elements outside of your control

 It’s better to not risk that.
 It’s better if bands are just bands.
-Imagine the mental space that’s freed up when you can show up to practice and not have to worry about managing the band.
-Where you, as a player, can simply play?
+Imagine the mental space that’s freed up when you can show up to practice and not have to worry about anything other than being a bandmate.
+Where you, as a player, can simply play.

 4. You want to express something real